Tazaf/ionicitude/README.md

 `ionic plugin add https://github.com/Wikitude/wikitude-cordova-plugin.git`
 ## Wikitude Licence Key
-To use the Wikitude plugin, you have to have a valid licence key.
+To use the Wikitude plugin, you have to have a valid **licence key**.
 You can obtain one by registering on the Wikitude site, logging in, and accessing the [licence key management page](http://www.wikitude.com/developer/licenses).
 Here, you can download a free trial licence key for the Wikitude SDK.

+_Note that the free trial let's you use all the plugin functionnality, but put a big "Trial" watermark all over your screen and a splash screen before every ARchitect World launch._

 The downloaded file is juste a plain text file containing your licence key.